rocksdanister/OpenGL/modelLoader/build2/readme.md

-New version with major changes in filemanangement.
+New version with major changes in filemanangement & model transformation.

 Press A and D to load different images in the folder.